hbthien/FIR/README.md

 FIR
 ===
-We address some problems in data science
+We address some problems in data science e.g., data visualization, predictive models